 - January 21, 2019 for the 3rd Term

 Johns Hopkins University students are eligible to receive refunds resulting from credit balances in their student accounts.
-In response to requests from these students to provide more flexible options for receiving refunds, the University completed an assessment of outside vendors and selected Higher One.
-Higher One offers students the opportunity to receive their refunds in one of three ways: paper check, direct deposit into an existing personal bank account, or direct deposit into a new checking account (with an associated debit card) with BankMobile.
+In response to requests from these students to provide more flexible options for receiving refunds, the University completed an assessment of outside vendors and selected BankMobile.
+BankMobile offers students the opportunity to receive their refunds in one of three ways: paper check, direct deposit into an existing personal bank account, or direct deposit into a new checking account (with an associated debit card) with BankMobile.
 View our institution's Contracts and U.S. Department of Education Compliance Book with BankMobile, a division of Customer Bank.

-Students will receive a 100 percent tuition refund for any withdraws made during the posted add/drop period for each term.
+Students will receive a 100 percent tuition refund for any drop made during the posted add/drop period for each term.

 ** There is no tuition refund after the posted add/drop date. **